 My earlier posts on a productivity system are still relevant.
 The system works well for autistics and for people with ADHD who need a structure.

-When you decide to introduce, or fine tune, a personal productivity system remember why you want to use a system.
+When you decide to introduce, or fine-tune, a personal productivity system remember why you want to use the system.
 I have some previous blogs on how to use a personal productivity and when personal productivity actually makes things worse.
 (It may be worth a quick read before delving into this post.)

 The Goal of a Personal Productivity System

-Understanding why you are putting the effort in to developing and using a system will make it much easier to put the system together, work with it, and later to see if it is working the way you want.
+Understanding why you are putting the effort into developing and using a system will make it much easier to put the system together, work with it, and later see if it is working the way you want.